A Tailor-Made Kazakhstan Tour

 You’ll finish the day with a stay in an eco-village of yurts out in the wild.
 There, you will enjoy a sustainably-produced supper and enjoy plenty of good company.

-Start Point: Sherkala Destination: Becket Ata Travel: 4WD
+Start Point: Sherkala Destination: Becket Ata, via Tuzbair Travel: 4WD

-You’ll go with your guide to Sor Tuzbair (meaning ‘colourful mountain’) and visit its malformed natural arch.
-Here, the white cliffs of Ustyurt, combined with the dazzling white surface of a dried salt lake, created a place of astonishing beauty and harmony.
+First off today, you’ll visit Sor Tuzbair (meaning ‘colourful mountain’) and its malformed natural arch.
+Here, the white cliffs of Ustyurt, combined with the dazzling white surface of a dried salt lake, create a place of astonishing beauty and harmony.

-You’ll walk to the center of the lake on salt fields and shallow waters that give the impression of infinity being at your beck and call.
+You’ll walk to the center of the lake on salt fields whose shallow waters give the impression of infinity being at your beck and call.
 Very few places in the world are anything like it.
-Think of it as Central Asia’s version of the Bolivian Salar de Uyuni.

-If you are fortunate, you might see the launch of a Mir spacecraft from Baikonur Cosmodrome away to the South East.
-Your guide will make supper before you turn-in for a night under canvas amongst the 20-million year-old globular rock formations.
+Your guide will make supper before you turn-in for a night under canvas among the 20-million year-old globular rock formations.
 Yes, you read that right.

-Start Point: Becket Ata Destination: Aktau Travel: 4WD
+Start Point: Becket Ata Destination: Aktau, via the Bozzhira Valley and Mount Bokhty Travel: 4WD

 After a breakfast prepared by your guide, you’ll depart to the Bozzhira valley.

-On dusty dirt roads you will drive up to the remains of the Bozzhira Tract and take in the valley from the middle plateau.
-Its steep slopes and martian landscape make for a stunning panoramic views.
+On dusty dirt roads you will drive up to the remains of the Bozzhira tract and take in the valley from the middle plateau.
+Its steep slopes and martian landscape make for stunning panoramic views.

-After lunch you’ll have the final stop on the “oddities of Mangystau” part of your trip.
-Bokhty Mountain and its wild beauty offer a grand finale to this leg of the journey.
+After lunch you’ll have the final stop on the “oddities of Mangistau” part of your trip.
+Mount Bokhty and its wild beauty offer a grand finale to this leg of the journey.
 Afterwards, you will return to back to the straight roads of Aktau, where a local supper will be provided.

-Start Point: Aktau Destination: Nur Sultan Travel: Flight Notes: 2 hours 40 minutes
+Start Point: Aktau Destination: Nur-Sultan Travel: Plane Notes: 2 hours 40 minutes

 Today is a day off.
 There are some sights to see around Aktau, but this is a welcome chance to relax.
 Once again, feel free to freshen up with a swim, have your laundry done and soak-up the riches of the city.